ParzivalVulpine/KD-Trees/README.md

 ## 10/18/2022
 Created a sketch with color for a KD Tree where all the points are static.
 Added link to Notion for notes about the research.

+## 11/2/2022
+Created an animated sketch with colors for a 2D tree.

+## 12/12/2022
+Cleaned up documentation, left base template for 3D tree.